brandonistfan/CoffeePayment/README.md

 - On Windows, run:
   - .\gradlew.bat build

-Then, navigate to the folder containing CoffeePayment-1.0-SNAPSHOT.jar, and run:
+Then, navigate to the folder (\build\libs) containing CoffeePayment-1.0-SNAPSHOT.jar, and run:

 - java -jar CoffeePayment-1.0-SNAPSHOT.jar